oggioniale/sensors_catalogue/README.md

 source("SensorML2TTL/sensorML_type_rdf.R")

 # The workflow of this app is:
-# 1. fill the sensors.xlsx spreadsheet
+# 1. fill the sensors_template.xlsx spreadsheet

 # 2. check if the information about manufacturer is in triplestore fuseki (http://fuseki1.get-it.it/dataset.html?tab=query&ds=/manufacturers);
 # if it is not presents: